David Chipperfield: Career

 Chipperfield was born in London in 1953, and graduated in 1976 from Kingston School of Art in London.
 He studied architecture at the Architectural Association (AA) in London, receiving his diploma in architecture in 1977.
 He worked in the offices of several notable architects, including Douglas Stephen, Norman Foster and Richard Rogers, before founding his firm, David Chipperfield Architects, in 1985.
 As a young architect Chipperfield championed the historically attuned, place-specific work of continental architects such as Moneo, Snozzi and Siza through the 9H Gallery situated in the front room of his London office.

 He first established his reputation designing store interiors in London, Paris, Tokyo and New York.
-Among Chipperfield's early projects in England was a shop for Issey Miyake on London's Sloane Street.
+Among Chipperfield's early projects in England was a shop for Issey Miyake on London's Sloane Street, as well as designing 1 Cobham Mews Studios which would become his firm's London office for over 20 years.
 His shops in Japan led to commissions to design for a private museum in Chiba prefecture (1987), design for a store for the automotive company Toyota in Kyoto (1989), and the headquarters of the Matsumoto Company in Okayama (1990).
 His firm opened an office in Tokyo in 1989.
 His first commission to design an actual building was for a house for the fashion photographer Nick Knight in London in 1990.

 His first completed projects in London were the gallery of botany and the entrance hall for the Natural History Museum (1993), and restaurant Wagamama, both in London.
 His first major project in Britain was the River and Rowing Museum in Henley-on-Thames (1989) (see below).
 He also began to build in Germany, designing an office building in Düsseldorf (1994–1997).
 Other projects in the 1990s included the Circus Restaurant in London (1997) and the Joseph Menswear Shop (1997).
 The latter shop featured a curtain of glass six meters high around the two lower floors, and an austere modernist interior with dark grey sandstone floors and white walls.

 In 1997, he began one of his most important projects, the reconstruction and restoration of the Neues Museum in Berlin, which had been largely destroyed during World War II.
 After 2000, he won commissions for several other major museum projects in Germany, designed several major museum projects in Germany, including the Museum of Modern Literature in Marbach (2002–2006), and the Galerie Am Kupfergraben 10 in Berlin (2003–2007).
 In the same period, he designed and built, at rapid speed, a new headquarters for the America's Cup in Valencia, Spain (2005–2006), and an enormous judicial complex in Barcelona, Spain, which consolidated the offices previously contained in seventeen different buildings into nine new immense concrete blocks.
 He also constructed his first project in the United States, an extension of the Museum of ethnology and natural history in Anchorage, Alaska (2003–2009).